flynn-nrg/tornado-amiga/manual/GettingStarted.md

 Before you can use Tornado there's a few things you need to setup:

 * A working [clang](https://clang.llvm.org/) or [gcc](https://gcc.gnu.org/) compiler with [AddressSanitizer](https://en.wikipedia.org/wiki/AddressSanitizer) support. macOS uses clang by default and it's available in every GNU/Linux distribution as a package.
 * [SDL2](https://www.libsdl.org/).
-This is used by the posix/SDL target and it's a dependency for ImGui and ImGuiSDL.
+This is used by the posix/SDL target and it's a dependency for ImGui.
 * [SDL_Mixer](https://github.com/libsdl-org/SDL_mixer).
 Used for audio replay.
 * A cross-compiler targeting the Amiga (see below).